AnishSarkar22/Scribit/README.md

 - **Backend with Django**: Handles API requests, data storage, and user management.
 - **Frontend with React**: Provides the user interface for interacting with the API.
 - **JWT Authentication**: Secures the application with token-based authentication.
-- **Database integration**: Connects to a PostgreSQL database for robust data storage.
+- **Database integration**: Connects to a Supabase PostgreSQL database for robust data storage.
-- **Free Deployment**: Shows how to deploy the application using the Coro platform.
 - **CRUD Operations**: Implements create, read, update, and delete functionality for user notes.

 ## Technologies Used